vdevilliers/DLT-M1/README.md

-This is my first year master thesis (finished 06/2021).
+First year master thesis (finished 06/2021), focused on projective geometry and linear algebra.

-MATLAB implementation of Direct Linear Transformation along with a camera calibration algorithm.
+This is a Matlab implementation of Direct Linear Transformation along with a camera calibration algorithm.